defx/dynamo/README.md

 </ul>
 ```

-In the example above, we've added the `x-ref` to the list parent and also included a "load more" button with an `x-on` binding which will invoke an update method with the name `loadMore` in the event of a click.
+In the example above, we've added the `x-ref` to the list parent so that we have a reference to the element that we want to append more list items to.

+We've also included a "load more" button with an `x-on` binding which will invoke our `loadMore` function in the event of a click.

-Our custom element definition looks like this:
+The `loadMore` function in our `product-list` definition might look something like this:

 ```js
 define("product-list", () => {